ganasg/SimpleRAG/README.md

    a.
 LLM (Large Language Model): Llama-2-7b model will be used to understand the document chunks and provide an answer in human friendly manner.

    b.
 Vector Store: FAISS available through LangChainIn this notebook we are using this in-memory vector-store to store both the embeddings and the documents.
-In an enterprise context this could be replaced with a persistent store such as AWS OpenSearch, RDS Postgres with pgVector, ChromaDB, Pinecone or Weaviate.

    c.
 Index: VectorIndex The index helps to compare the input embedding and the document embeddings to find relevant document